uw-dims/stix-java/README.md

 module includes some sample STIX documents (from Mitre and elsewhere).
 See under jaxb/src/test/resources.

+Getting the xsd file set to build took some work.
+See ./jaxb/README.md for more details.

 * Module 2: utils.
 Example routines for extracting content from a STIX package.
 Eventually, authoring utils would be added too.

 * Module 3: cli.
 Example command line driven tools for processing STIX documents.